Get Started: Development Workflow

 The flowchart below shows the high level development project workflow:

-Please note that, when the Page Delivery API response changes, the previous version of the frontend may still be running in browsers out there in the www.
+Please note that, when the Delivery API response changes, the previous version of the frontend may still be running in browsers out there.
 It may have been cached, or your live URL may even still serve the old version of the frontend.
-It is therefore important to engineer your developer changes in such a way that the new Page Delivery API response does not break the old front-end.
+It is therefore important to engineer your developer changes in such a way that the new Delivery API response does not break the old front-end.
 Alternatively, you may prefer to deploy the new frontend version before merging the project, and ensure that this new frontend version is compatible with both old and new backend configurations.

 Also, you will want to put into place a release process for synchronizing the publication of a new version of the frontend with the merging of the changes pertaining to a development project.